quic/aimet/packaging/google_colab_development.md

 Runtime -> Restart runtime

 ## AIMET build and installation
-Please run below commands to fetch AIMET, and googletest from github repo, and compile, and install AIMET.
+Please run below commands to fetch AIMET, and googletest from github repo, and compile AIMET.

 ```
 %cd /content/